editorconfig/editorconfig-emacs/README.md

 Most cases properties are loaded just after visiting files when `editorconfig-mode` is enabled.
-But it is known that there are major-modes that this mechanism does not work and requires explicit call of `editorconfig-apply`.
+But it is known that there are major-modes that this mechanism does not work for and requires explicit call of `editorconfig-apply`.

-Typically it will occur when the major-mode is not defined using `define-derived-mode`: for these major-mode this plugin needs explicit support (`rpm-spec-mode-hook` is an example for this), so please feel free submit an issue for such case!
+Typically it will occur when the major-mode is not defined using `define-derived-mode`: this plugin needs explicit support for these major-modes (`rpm-spec-mode-hook` is an example for this).
+Please feel free to submit issues for these modes!